dorktype/LICE/README.md

 Pointers to functions aren't supported.
 You can also dereference pointers into assignments, e.g *a=b; works, as does *(a+N)=b;

+### Expressions
+All typical expressions should work including integer constant expressions for things like `int a[5*5];`.
+There are some thing that aren't supported like type casts, but for the most part they all work, including ternary expressions, and weird nesting.

 ### Comments
 C block comments and C++ line comments are supported, as well as line continuation.